Comparison of butterflies and moths: Shape and structure of antennae

 The most obvious difference is in the feelers, or antennae.
 Most butterflies have thin slender filamentous antennae which are club shaped at the end.
 Moths, on the other hand, often have comb-like or feathery antennae, or filamentous and unclubbed.
 This distinction is the basis for the earliest taxonomic divisions in the Lepidoptera: the Rhopalocera ("clubbed horn", the butterflies) and the Heterocera ("varied horn", the moths).

-There are, however, exceptions to this rule and a few moths (the families Castniidae, Uraniidae, Apoprogonidae, and Sematuridae) have clubbed antennae.
+There are, however, exceptions to this rule and a few moths (the families Castniidae, Uraniidae, Apoprogonidae, Sematuridae, and some members of Sphingidae) have clubbed antennae.
 Some butterflies, like Pseudopontia paradoxa from the forests of central Africa, lack the club ends.
-The hesperiids often have an angle to the tip of the antenna.
+The hesperiids often have an angle to the tip of the antenna, with the clubs hooked backwards like a crochet hook.

 Wing-coupling mechanisms

 Many moths have a frenulum which is a filament arising from the hindwing and coupling (matching up) with barbs on the forewing.
 The frenulum can be observed only when a specimen is in hand.
+There is only one known species of butterfly with a frenulum, which is the male regent skipper Euschemon rafflesia.
 Some moths have a lobe on the forewing called a jugum that helps in coupling with the hindwing.
-Butterflies, however, lack these structures.
+Butterflies lack these structures.